sinclarius/gitbook-plugin-callouts/README.md

 * warning
 * danger

-Examples of each alert type are:
+Examples of each alert type (both "White" and "Night" modes supported) are:

 ![Examples](examples.png)